anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 and cryptographically signed by an agent of the Pledge's manufacturer, called the Manufacturer Authorized Signing Authority (MASA).

 The voucher's most important element is a trust anchor (typically a certificate) identifying the intended owner of the Pledge.
 The rationale for this approach is that the only trust anchors an unconfigured Pledge can be expected to carry in its software are those of the manufacturer, or of third-party entities designated by the manufacturer to support the voucher process.
 Consequently, a voucher identifying the owner has to be signed by such a MASA.
 How the MASA determines who the owner of a Pledge is, is left to the protocol mechanisms using the voucher.

 Once the Pledge has received such a voucher via some protocol utilizing a voucher, the Pledge can permit configuration only by entities that can cryptographically authenticate themselves as belonging to the owner, for example by proving ownership of the trust anchor, or of a certificate signed by the trust anchor either directly or via an intermediate CA.

 The voucher itself does not specify the procedures by which it is communicated.
 That is the responsibility of the protocols using voucher artifacts.

 In "Secure Zero Touch Provisioning" {{SZTP}}, protocol mechanisms are defined through which a Pledge can automatically discover an SZTP server and "register" with it.
 The Pledge accepts configuration from that SZTP server only after the server has presented a voucher identifying the Pledge's owner.

-In "Bootstrapping Remote Secure Key Infrastructure" (BRSKI, {{RFC8995}}) and its derivative protocols, the Pledge discovers and connects to a BRSKI "Registrar" belonging to the owner and requests a voucher using a variant of the voucher called a "voucher request" artifact, which is also defined in this document.
+In "Bootstrapping Remote Secure Key Infrastructure" {{BRSKI}} and its derivative protocols, the Pledge discovers and connects to a BRSKI "Registrar" belonging to the owner and requests a voucher using a variant of the voucher called a "voucher request" artifact, which is also defined in this document.
 Having received a voucher in return, the Pledge can authenticate the Registrar as its owner.
 The Pledge then expects to be "enrolled" with keying
 material: it receives the trust anchors of the owner's PKI domain, as well as a so-called LDevID certificate from that domain.

 SZTP and BRSKI are only two examples of existing protocol families that use vouchers.
 They follow different design philosophies and thereby illustrate why the voucher is not tied to, and not specified solely within, a single protocol family.